 3. Set up your viewing experience

-We'll use the Wowza Flowplayer WebRTC plugin to embed a player in a web page.
-While you could build your own custom publication page, for this tutorial we'll provide sample code to get you started.
-To use the WebRTC plugin, we'll also need a player configuration ID.
+We can use the Wowza Flowplayer RTS@S and WebRTC plugin to embed a player in a web page.
+While you can build your own custom publication page for this tutorial, we provide some sample code to get you started.
+To use the WebRTC plugin, we also need a player configuration ID.

-- Set "my_player_configuration_token" to the player configuration ID from step 2.
+- Set my-player-token to the player token from step 2.

 - See RTS@S and WebRTC plugin for more information.